Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 280 will be 25% quicker than the GeForce GTX 580 3GB in general, due to its higher data rate. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 280 should perform much faster than the GeForce GTX 580 3GB overall. (explain)

-Pixel RateThe GeForce GTX 580 3GB will be quite a bit (approximately 24%) better at anti-aliasing than the Radeon R9 280, and should be able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 580 3GB will be much (more or less 24%) more effective at AA than the Radeon R9 280, and able to handle higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison